DannyRivasDev/Morsecode-Translation/README.md

 Just enter the morse code using "." and "-".

-Use "_" after each letter.
+Use "_" after each morse code letter.

 Use "__" for spacing in between words.